 Fly to Livingstone and transfer to Victoria Falls

-This afternoon, you can relax at the lodge, while observing the far-off mist rising up from the torrent of water falling over Victoria Falls.
-We'll get right up close to Victoria Falls!
+Enjoy lunch at the Lookout Café before heading to The Wallow, Victoria Falls safari lodge, our home for the next three nights.
+You can relax at the lodge this afternoon, while observing the far-off mist rising up from the torrent of water falling over Victoria Falls.

 Engage with local residents with a primary school visit and lunch with a local family, plus visit Victoria Falls

-Later this morning, you’ll be warmly welcomed at Chinotimba Primary School.
+We'll start the day with a visit to Victoria Falls Craft Market after breakfast, followed by a visit to the Chinotimba Primary School.
 Through your patronage, Vantage Cares — our philanthropic arm — positively affects the lives of these children.
 These joyful youngsters often show their appreciation with vivacious songs and dance.
-Many guests cite this experience as a highlight of the trip!
+Many guests have cited this experience as the highlight of the trip.

 **Park Conservation Fee of USD $18 pp must be payable direct onsite.

-For our final evening here, we'll head out for a secret location in the bush, where a three-course bush dinner awaits under a glittering night sky.
+Following breakfast at the lodge, you’ll have the day at your leisure to spend as you wish.
+Tonight, our final evening at The Wallow, we’ll gather for a Vantage-exclusive safari cocktail party, then head out to a secret location in the bush, where a three-course bush dinner awaits under a glittering night sky.
 If you hear drumming emanating from the darkness, it just might be the music and dance troupe coming to entertain you.

-Transfer to the Vantage-exclusive Iganyana Tented Camp in Hwange National Park
+Transfer to Iganyana Tented Camp in Hwange National Park

-After a leisurely breakfast, you’ll transfer by coach to our Vantage-exclusive safari camp on a private concession of Hwange National Park, which is renowned for excellent game viewing.
+After a leisurely breakfast, you’ll transfer by coach to Iganyana Tented Camp on a private concession of Hwange National Park, which is renowned for excellent game viewing.

 Spot game on morning and afternoon safari drives; then, hear traditional tribal stories around the campfire